Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

 \subsection{Effect of droplet shape on evaporation}

-After finding the appropriate grid and validating the results with the analytical correlations, this section covers the study of effect of droplet shape on its evaporation rate.
+After finding the appropriate grid and validating the results with the empirical correlations, this section covers the study of effect of droplet shape on its evaporation rate.
 As discussed previously, the droplet shape is governed by Weber number.
-In order to analyze the interaction of droplet shape on its evaporation rate, an isolated droplet with various Weber number under a convective flow is studied.
-Reynolds numbers selected for this study are $Re=25$ and $Re=120$ \cite{taneda1956}.
-At $Re=25$, the flow over a solid sphere is fully attached.
-However, at $Re=120$, the flow behind a solid sphere is clearly separated with the steady ring vortex formation.
-Accordingly a range of boundary layer behaviors are captured.
-The range of Weber numbers selected for this study is $We=1-12$ \cite{loth2006} which provides a range of droplet shapes from spherical to highly deformed.
-The limit of $We=12$ is imposed due to droplet breakup beyond this Weber number \cite{hinze1955}.
-The results for these cases are compared in terms of the total evaporation rate ($\dot{m}$) and its contributors: local evaporation rate per unit area (or local evaporation flux rate) ($\dot{m''}$), normalized total surface area ($A/A_0$) as given in \cref{eq:mdot}. $A_0$ is initial total surface area of the droplet.
-Time on x-axis is normalized using capillary time scale $\tau_P$.
+In order to analyze the interaction of droplet shape with its evaporation rate, an isolated droplet with various Weber numbers under a convective flow is studied.

+The droplet is nearly stationary and stays at its predetermined location, for a fixed $U_{rel}$, $Re$ based on initial diameter $d_0$ is constant and $We$ is modified by changing the surface tension.
+It is also important to recall that these non-dimensional numbers are constant and do not vary with time. $Re=25$ and $Re=120$ are selected for this study to cover a range of boundary layer behaviors.
+At $Re=25$, the flow over a solid sphere is fully attached and at $Re=120$, the flow behind a solid sphere is clearly separated with the steady ring vortex formation \cite{taneda1956}.
+The range of Weber numbers selected for this study is $We=1-12$ \cite{loth2006} which leads to the droplet shapes from spherical to highly deformed.

-Due to evaporation, the droplet will be shrinking.
-Hence liquid volume as well as the surface area will be decreasing with time.
-Hence, for a steady total evaporation rate, the cumulative effect of the local evaporation flux and the total surface area on the total evaporation rate ($\dot{m}$) can be ambiguous.
-In simulations, these two effect can be separated by artificially keeping the liquid volume constant and then observe the deformation and its contribution of the evaporation rate.
+It is worth discussing the fact that as the droplets deform, they move from a spherical shape to a disk-like shape.
+More importantly, the effective diameter of the disk is larger than that of the original sphere, and this will affect the flow dynamics.
+In this work, this effect is captured implicitly through the measurement and discussion of the Weber number.
+However, no explicit measurements of the droplet deformation are made to quantify its effect on the flow.
+Such an approach is useful in practical model development for droplets since parameters such as $Re$ and $We$ are easy to measure.
+And this approach was chosen here since such model development is the long-term goal of this work.

+The results for these cases are compared in terms of the normalized total evaporation rate (${\dot{m}}_{ND}$) and its contributors: normalized local evaporation rate per unit area (normalized local evaporation flux) (${\dot{m''}}_{ND} $ ), normalized surface area ($A/A_0$).
+These parameters are normalized using the total evaporation rate of droplet under quiescent flow based on $d^2$ law \cite{turns2000}, defined as ${\dot{m}}_{d^2} = 4 \pi r_0 \rho D ln(1+ B)$.